5 Insane And Unexpected Programming Languages Ever Inventedby QArea Expert on October 12, 2015

-Who said programming cannot be fun, or wacky, or crazy?
+Who said software development cannot be fun, or wacky, or crazy?
 Who said you can’t program with sonnets of Shakespeare?
-Yes you can, and here is a fine list of most bizarre, intriguing or entertaining programming languages the world has to offer!
+Yes, you can, and here is a fine list of most bizarre, intriguing or entertaining programming languages the world has to offer!

 - Chef.
 This language was designed in 2002 by David Morgan-Mar.
 Programs written in this language look like delicious recipes for cooking.
 All variables are named after known and often used foods, while stacks are “mixing bowls” or, sometimes, “baking dishes” and manipulators are nothing less than “stir”, “mix” and stuff like that.
 Yummy!